Cyril Terlecki

-Bishop Cyril S. Terlecki (Кирило Терлецький, Kyrylo Terletsky; Кірыла Цярлецкі, Kiryla Ciarlecki; Cyryl Terlecki; died May 1607) was a religious and political figure and one of the initiators of the conclusion of the Union of Brest in 1596.
-He served as the eparch of the Eparchy of Lutsk–Ostroh as both an Eastern Orthodox and Ruthenian Uniate Church.
+Bishop Cyril S. Terlecki (Кирило Терлецький; Кірыла Цярлецкі; Cyryl Terlecki; died May 1607) was a religious and political figure and one of the initiators of the conclusion of the Union of Brest in 1596.
+He served as a bishop of the Eparchy of Lutsk–Ostroh as both an Eastern Orthodox and Ruthenian Uniate Church.

 Life

 Cyril came from a noble family whose roots were out of Przemysl Land.
 The members of this family held high ecclesiastical positions in the first half of the 15th century.
 In the 1560s, he was the archpriest of the church of St. Dmitry in Pinsk.
 In 1572, the then-Bishop of Turov-Pinsk, Brest, Andrew Rusin, died.
 In 1575, Terlecki, who at that time was a widower and could accept monastic tonsure, began campaigning to become bishop of the Turov-Pinsk Diocese and, during the interregnum, received a diploma in the Turov-Pinsk diocese.
 Terlecki supported Prince Konstanty Wasyl Ostrogski, who had land holdings in Pinsk county.
 After becoming bishop, Terlecki demanded the rights and privileges of the clergy, collected documents from the historical past of his predecessor, and compiled the diocesan archives.
 Furthermore, he paid special attention to strengthening the economic situation of the church.
 Around this time, he sponsored the building of the Church of the Holy Spirit in Pinsk and cared for the poor.
 In 1585, the bishop of Lutsko Ostrozhsky, John-Borzobahatyy Krasenskyy, died, and in May of that year, King Stefan Batory appointed Terlecki his successor.
 In August 1589, Ecumenical Patriarch Jeremias II appointed Terlecki as Exarch – the first for a Ukrainian bishop.